w3c/wot-security/wot-security-metadata.md

 We may want to generalize this to other standards _or_ define a general mechanism to specify a minimum version.
 If we embed versions in names, we need a consistent rule to identify versions in schemes that do not have them embedded.
-OAuth is also a funny special case since we don't intend to support OAuth version 1
+OAuth is also a funny special case since we don't intend to support OAuth version 1, as it is considered to be obsolete.

 ## Omitted Schemes
 Certain schemes listed in the IANA reference for HTTP authentication schemes have been